Primary Navigation Mobile

 • Robust construction on the whole

-According to the vehicle inspectorate DVSA, this-generation Clio’s been subjected to five official recalls in its life-cycle for potential brake failure, possible wheel detachment and a loose rear spoiler.
+According to the vehicle inspectorate DVSA, the Mk4 Clio’s had five official recalls in its life-cycle.
+These included some fairly major issues such as potential brake failure, possible wheel detachment and a loose rear spoiler.

-Mechanically there’s little that’s new with the Clio, with many engines and transmissions not only shared with other Renaults, but Dacias, Nissans and Mercedes-Benzes, too.
+Mechanically there was little that was new between the Mk3 and Mk4 Clio.
+Plus, many of the car’s engines and transmissions were not only shared with other Renaults, but Dacias, Nissans and Mercedes-Benzes, too.

 Ongoing running costs